wickett/continuous-delivery-class/README.md

 `docker-compose up --build -d`

 and it should build and run the jenkins and nexus containers and hook them up together.
-Jenkins will be available on localhost:8080 and Nexus on localhost:8081.
+Jenkins will be available on localhost:8080 (user/pass admin/theagileadmin) and Nexus on localhost:8081 (user/pass admin/admin123).

-## To run the jenkins docker container
+## To run just the jenkins docker container

 Build this container with